Hundreds surrender as Islamic State nears defeat in last enclave

 Three SDF fighters have been killed, Bali said on Twitter.

-GRAPHIC - Control of Syrian communities: here
+GRAPHIC - Control of Syrian communities : here

 Islamic State’s defenses include extensive tunnels.
 The militant group’s most hardened foreign fighters are holed up inside the enclave, the SDF has said.